François Delattre

-François Delattre (born 15 November 1963) is a French diplomat and senior civil servant who has been serving as France’s Ambassador to Germany since 2022.
+François Marie Delattre (/fr/; born 15 November 1963) is a French diplomat and senior civil servant who has been serving as France’s Ambassador to Germany since 2022.

 From 2019 to 2022, Delattre served as Secretary General of the Ministry of Europe and Foreign Affairs under ministers Jean-Yves Le Drian and Catherine Colonna.
 He previously was France's ambassador to the United States from 2011 to 2014 and permanent representative to the United Nations in New York City and head of France's UN mission from 2014 until 2019.

 Family and education

 François Delattre is the grandnephew of André Boulloche, a hero of the French Resistance and concentration camp survivor who, after the war, became one of the pioneers of Franco-German reconciliation and European integration.
 He is the son of Louis Delattre, an industrialist who, alongside Ambroise Roux, was one of the leaders of the former Compagnie Générale d'Électricité.

 François Delattre is a former student of the École nationale d'administration (1989), a graduate of the Institut d'études politiques de Paris, and a graduate in international law from Panthéon-Sorbonne University.
-He also has a degree in German from the University of Munich.
+He also has a degree in German from LMU Munich.